+Alternating power losses can be accurately measured and modelled only under sinusoidal flux conditions, but in many modern electrical machines a very high harmonic content and skin effects are both present.
+This project will provide and apply a comprehensive approach to physically based wideband loss modelling in the presence of skin effects.
+This will enable improved loss prediction under arbitrary flux waveforms up to the MHz range on the basis of data measured under sinusoidal flux conditions.
 Although at present several experimental techniques are available at selected NMIs and stakeholders for the determination of 2D losses, no measurement standard has been established.
 In order to bridge the gap between standard loss characterisation under ideal conditions versus real operating conditions of state-of-the-art magnetic devices, this project will use a comprehensive experimental and modelling approach which will compare one- and two-dimensional measurements at frequencies up to 400 Hz with physical models taking into account the non-uniform flux profiles due to the skin effect.

 The data collected according to the current IEC standards and from additional interdisciplinary experimental techniques are the key ingredients in the study of the energy losses in soft magnetic materials.
 However, this project will go beyond the current state-of-the-art by providing a necessary update to the standard loss measurement techniques at the European NMIs and stakeholder laboratories, reducing the expanded uncertainty, increasing the temperature and frequency ranges and the peak induction, and by enabling the

 Power losses with standard measurement setups:

-A set of FeSi NO, GO and FeCo reference samples for planned round robin activities was defined and obtained through Stakeholder Committee members.
-The round robin protocol draft was written also as a foundation for a good practice measurement guide.
-After a preliminary check and improvement of the available experimental setups for loss measurements according to the IEC 60404 set of standards, the partners started the round robin activities using Epstein frame samples and equipment at room temperature
+A set of FeSi NO, GO and FeCo reference samples for planned round-robin activities were defined and obtained through Stakeholder Committee members.
+The round-robin protocol draft was written also as a foundation for a good practice measurement guide.
+After a preliminary check and improvement of the available experimental setups for loss measurements according to the IEC 60404 set of standards, the partners started the round-robin activities using Epstein frame samples and equipment at room temperature